 Whether this was just an act of good fortune for both or the result of an elaborate scheme, we may never know.
 I'm not here to suggest some massive conspiracy, but I'm also not ruling it out.

-What we do know, is that both sides have shown how to leverage the partnerships you have available to great success.
+What we do know is that both sides know how to leverage available partnerships to great success.

 As an aspiring entertainer, I would imagine Mason has various role models in the music industry he would have loved to meet or work with.
 Similarly, I don’t think Fortune 500 companies go out seeking yodeling children as their first line of PR.
-However, this is what both sides had to work with and work they did.
+However, this is what both sides had to work with, and work with it they did.

-Walmart sponsored and threw a full concert for Mason, intent on keeping #walmartyodelingkid alive for as long as possible.
+Walmart sponsored a full concert for Mason, intent on keeping #WalmartYodelingKid alive for as long as possible.
 They even threw in a scholarship for young Mason.

-The authenticity of all this aside, the partnership between Mason and Walmart looks like it happened completely organically.
-It might not be as obvious as in Mason's case, but the place to look for your most fruitful partnerships is where it's obvious.
+It's hard to know for certain, but this partnership between Mason and Walmart looks like it happened organically.
+Your partnership opportunities might not be as obvious as Mason's, but the place to look for your most fruitful partnerships is where it's obvious.